 - COVID-19: Re-opening schools guide (Scottish Government) – this contains useful guidance on physical distancing and infection control in schools, which may be relevant to other settings

-- COVID-19: Physical distancing in education and childcare settings (Scottish Government)
+- COVID-19: Advisory Sub-Group on Education and Children’s Issues – advisory note on physical distancing in early learning and childcare settings (ELC) (Scottish Government)

 - * COVID-19: Information and guidance for social community and residential care settings (includes children’s residential respite care settings) (Health Protection Scotland)